 Legacy GCSE Linear Specifications in England (for teaching from September 2012)

-When making entries for the GCSE linear specifications in England, centres must use the appropriate cash-in codes.
+When making entries for the legacy GCSE linear specifications in England, centres must use the appropriate cash-in codes.
 The changes to the codes are outlined below:

 • SA (single award) is now LA (linear award)